Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model: Results

 \subsection{Data Assimilation}

-We assess the performance of the conditional latent diffusion model in the context of data assimilation and, in particular, its ability to indirectly impose statistical constraints with our proposed method in \S\ref{subsec:Methods_cDM}.
+We assess the performance of the conditional latent diffusion model in the context of data assimilation, focusing on whether posterior sampling reproduces the turbulent statistics of the flow when conditioned on pointwise observations drawn from the same distribution as the prior.
 In the present work, data assimilation for a chaotic system such as turbulent plane Couette flow must satisfy two fundamental requirements: (i) agreement with observations at the observation locations, and (ii) consistency with the physical laws and statistical structure implied by the underlying turbulent dynamics.
 In addition, because turbulence is inherently chaotic, a successful assimilation procedure should generate an ensemble of plausible flow realisations that satisfy (i) and (ii), rather than collapsing to a single deterministic trajectory.
-In §\ref{subsec:ROM_TurbulenceGen} we demonstrated that samples generated by the unconditional model reproduce the key turbulent statistics of the flow with DNS-level accuracy.
+In §\ref{subsec:ROM_TurbulenceGen}, we demonstrated that the prior samples reproduce the key turbulent statistics of the flow with DNS-level accuracy, with minor degradation observed only in the energy spectra.
 The principal challenge in the conditional setting is therefore not the recovery of turbulence per se, but the preservation of its statistical and physical structure under observational constraints.
-Imposing these constraints, especially for larger amount of observation data \citep{amoros2026guiding}, and maintaining the physical fidelity of the generated fields represent conflicting objectives for the generative model.
+Imposing these constraints, especially for a larger amount of observational data \citep{amoros2026guiding}, and maintaining the physical fidelity of the generated fields represent conflicting objectives for the generative model.
 Satisfying these two objectives simultaneously is by no means trivial, even when the data is drawn from the learned diffusion prior.
 In what follows, we show that the proposed approach of indirectly imposing statistical quantities can satisfy both observational consistency and physical fidelity, provided that the observational data are sufficiently sparse and appropriately distributed.